-Applicants shall not be required to plant in excess of six species.
+Applicants shall not be required to plant in excess of six (6) species.
 The number of trees of each species planted shall be proportional to the number of species required.
 A minimum of 50 percent of all replacement tree canopy planted shall be native to the county, and no more than 30 percent of the replacement tree canopy shall be palms.
 Whenever a native tree is removed, its replacement canopy shall be of a native tree species.
 As an alternative to the minimum species diversity required herein, an applicant may propose an alternative species diversity in an alternative tree mitigation plan described in these regulations, subject to the approval of the tree preservation agency.

-- a.
-If applicants are requesting a permit and mitigation plan for work done without proper authorization the tree preservation agency may require up to twice the amount of tree canopy replacement or replacement trees, as well as increased minimum height of replacement trees. - (5) Requirements for a tree removal and mitigation plan.
+- (5) Requirements for a tree removal and mitigation plan.
 A tree removal and mitigation plan shall be submitted to the tree preservation agency by the applicant whenever replacement canopy is required.
-A tree removal and mitigation landscape replacement plan shall meet the following minimum standards: - a.
-Number, species, and size of trees.
+A tree removal and mitigation landscape replacement plan shall meet the following minimum standards: - Number, species, and size of trees.
 The number of trees by species, number of species of trees, and size of trees (i.e. overall tree height and canopy) proposed for planting shall be consistent with provisions of these regulations. - b.
 Site plan.
 The applicant shall submit a site plan that includes the proposed location of all replacement plantings, all property lines, and all proposed and existing structures, drain fields, driveways and utility easements. - c.
 Canopy.
 The canopy spread of any tree that is proposed for preservation shall be shown on the plan.
 Where a portion of the canopy of a tree or trees will be removed without removal of the trees, a notation shall be made on the plan.
 Where applicable, the tree preservation agency may require an elevation that depicts the positioning and proximity of tree limbs in relation to the proposed development. - d.
 Tabulation.
-A table showing the total area of lost canopy, total canopy required to be replaced as may be determined by the tree preservation agency, and the total canopy area of proposed replacement trees. - (6) Illegal tree relocation, removal or modification.
-The relocation, removal or modification of a tree without a tree permit shall be a violation of this section and is subject to a fine pursuant to sections 82-38 and 82-39 or tree mitigation or both a fine and tree mitigation in accordance with this section up to twice the tree coverage.
+A table showing the total area of lost canopy, total canopy required to be replaced as may be determined by the tree preservation agency, and the total canopy area of proposed replacement trees. - (6) Illegal Tree Relocation, Removal or Modification.
+The relocation, removal or modification of a tree without a tree permit shall be a violation of this section and is subject to a fine pursuant to Sections 82-38 and 82-39 or tree mitigation or both a fine and tree mitigation in accordance with this section up to twice the tree coverage. - (f) Time limitation.
+A tree permit issued under this article shall be subject to the same time limitation rules as are applicable to its accompanying building permit.